A log resolution for the theta divisor of a hyperelliptic curve: Brill-Noether Stratifications are Whitney

 We are going to use this result in the following form.

 \begin{lemma} Same assumptions as above.
 Assume the pair $(X,Y)$ satisfies the Whitney condition $(A)$.
-Then the pair $(X,Y)$ satisfies the Whitney condition $(B)$ if the following condition holds: Let $y \in Y$ be any point, and let $\{x_i\}\subseteq X$ be a sequence of points converging to $y$ such that $T=\lim_{i\to \infty}T_{x_i}X$ exists.
-Then there is a constant $C$ such that Equivalently, there exists a constant $C$ such that
+Let $y \in Y$ be an arbitrary point, and let $\{x_i\}\subseteq X$ be a sequence of points converging to $y$ such that $T=\lim_{i\to \infty}T_{x_i}X$ exists.
+Suppose that there is a constant $C >0$ (which is allowed to depend on $y$ and $x_i$) such that an equivalent formulation is that there is a constant $C > 0$ such that